bscotch/codebuild-website-render/README.md

 ### Trigger the renderer

 You can manually run the CodeBuild project to render your pages, or call it using the AWS command line tools, or (ideally) automate running the CodeBuild project as part of your deployment process.
+Set the default parameters in your CodeBuild project's Environment Variables, and optionally override them on a per-request basis.

 ### Output